Mark Secrest Appraisals 202.718.2521 washington, dc 917.268.7477 new york

 (forthright)

-We always offer a good faith estimate of the time required for an examination of items, estates or collections.
+Mark offers a good faith estimate of the time required for an examination of items, estates or collections.
+There are no additional fees over and above the initial quoted fee, period.

 What You need to Know